sveltejs/svelte/site/content/blog/2022-10-01-whats-new-in-svelte-october-2022.md

 ---
-title: "What's new in Svelte: September 2022"
+title: "What's new in Svelte: October 2022"
 description: "Svelte Summit, `use:enhance`, and a SvelteKit Release Candidate!"
 author: Daniel Sandoval
 authorURL: https://desandoval.net